 Spectrum 2400G filters do NOT have a built-in outlet at their base.
 They can be used in electrical outlets with voltage anywhere from 100V up to 240V.
-They come with a Type B plug, but can be used with plug adapters.
+They come with a Type B plug, but can be used with high quality plug adapters designed for 24/7 use..